KelvinKSPS/bees-coin/README.md

 ## Usage
 It will mine two blocks, containing two transactions.
 After that, It will ask you to create a new block.
-For creating a new block, it will ask the sender, receiver, and quantity of SiDiCoins.
+For creating a new block, it will ask the sender, receiver, and quantity of BEESCoins.

 After each mining, it will ask you again if you need a new block or not.
 If you enter "N", it will validate the entire blockchain and a message will be displayed if the block is valid or not.